AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 The output of the layout is the LEF file.
 [LEF (Library Exchange Format)](https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html) is used by the router tool in PnR design to get the location of standard cells pins to route them properly.
 So it is basically the abstract form of layout of a standard cell. `picorv32a/runs/[DATE]/tmp` contains the merged lef files (cell LEF and tech LEF).
 Notice how metal layer directon (horizontal or vertical) is alternating.
 Also, metal layer width and thickness is increasing.

 ### Magic Commands
 [Here is a great video guide](https://www.youtube.com/watch?v=RPppaGdjbj0) on layout using Magic.
-And [here is the Magic website](http://opencircuitdesign.com/magic/) with turorials.
+And [here is the Magic website](http://opencircuitdesign.com/magic/) with tutorials.
 - Left click = lower-left corner of box
 - Right click = upper-right corner of box
-- :box = display parameters of selected box
-- :grid 0.5um 0.5um = turn on/off and set grid
-- :snap user = snap based on current grid
-- :help snap = display help for command
-- :drc style drc(full)
 - "z" = zoom in, "Z" = zoom out, "ctrl + z" = zoom into the box
-- :paint poly = paint "poly" to current box
-- :drc why = show drc violation inside selected area (white dots are DRC violations )
-- :erase poly = delete poly inside the box
-- middle click on empty area will turn the box into empty (similar to erasing it)
+- Middle click on empty area will turn the box into empty (similar to erasing it)
-- :select area = select all geometries inside the box
-- :copy n 30 = copy selected geometries to North by 30 grid steps
-- :move n 1 = move selected geometries to North by 1 step ("." to move more, "u" to undo)
 - "s" three times will select all geometries electrically connected to each other
+- `:box` = display parameters of selected box
+- `:grid` 0.5um 0.5um = turn on/off and set grid
+- `:snap user` = snap based on current grid
+- `:help snap` = display help for command
+- `:drc style drc(full)` = use all DRC when doing DRC checking
+- `:paint poly` = paint "poly" to current box
+- `:drc why` = show drc violation inside selected area (white dots are DRC violations )
+- `:erase poly` = delete poly inside the box
+- `:select area` = select all geometries inside the box
+- `:copy n 30` = copy selected geometries to North by 30 grid steps
+- `:move n 1` = move selected geometries to North by 1 step ("." to move more, "u" to undo)
+- `: select cell _08555_` = select a particular cell instance (e.g. cell \_08555_ which can be searched in the DEF file)
+- `:cellname allcells` = list all cells in the layout
+- `:cellname exists sky130_fd_sc_hd__xor3_4` = check if a cell exists

-`drc why` will show DRC violation and also the DRC name which can be referenced from [Sky130 PDK Periphery Rules](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html#rules-periphery--page-root).
+- `:drc why` = show DRC violation and also the DRC name which can be referenced from [Sky130 PDK Periphery Rules](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html#rules-periphery--page-root).

 ![image](https://user-images.githubusercontent.com/87559347/187588800-f083e5a5-2f22-4670-8a69-93d222794d27.png)

-## (ON FORWARD ARE LABS ONLY STARTING FROM DAY 3 SK1 L4)

 ### Lab Part 1 [Day 3]: Slew Rate and Propagation delay Characterization